 What if the charges apply per product

-If consumers can reasonably obtain the product without incurring the delivery charge, such as by collecting the item from a store, it may suffice to say that delivery charges apply, and to include the cost in a sufficiently prominent qualification.
-However, it may not be acceptable to place the applicable delivery charges in a footnote if there are only one or a very limited number of collection points, if this means that most customers would need to pay for delivery.
+However, it may not be acceptable to present the "optional" delivery charges separately if there are only one or a very limited number of collection points, if this means that most customers would, in reality, need to pay for delivery.

 What if the charges apply per order?

-An ad for event tickets on the Get Me In website stated, "Prices may vary from face value and exclude order & delivery fees [hyperlink] (applicable per transaction)”.
+For example, in 2018 an ad for event tickets on the Get Me In website stated, "Prices may vary from face value and exclude order & delivery fees [hyperlink] (applicable per transaction)”.
 The ASA considered that the UK delivery fee could have been calculated in advance, and as such the ad should have stated the applicable UK delivery charge close to the ticket price.
-Because it did not, the ad was misleading (GETMEIN!
+Because it did not, the ad was deemed to be misleading (GETMEIN!
 Ltd, 07 March 2018).
+The ASA also ruled that ads had to make clear if multiple delivery fees applied (Deliveroo, 04 December 2019).

 What if the charge cannot be calculated in advance?